matchmore/documentation/documentation.md

 You'll create the delegate function for the onMatch listener. onMatchClosure are triggered every time you get a new match.
 The returned callback is composed of an array of hundred last matches, plus the concerned device.

+a.
 Safely unwrap the value you'll use.
+b.
+Use the match information as you need
+c.
 Earlier, we have made ViewController conform to MatchDelegate protocol.
 In order to be informed of every match, you'll need to add ViewController to Matchmore wrapper match delegates list.
 ## IOS (Configuration(Info.plist, CocoaPods, API-Key, MainDevice, Pub, Sub, Match, Start updating location))
 ### Standard Integration
 We will use CocoaPods.
 In order to install this package manager you'll need to execute this command in the terminal: